AntoineSavage/pizzascript/README.md

 )
 ```

-The curly brace notation (i.e. using `{` and `}`) is useful for cleaning-up the source code, while the `dict` function is useful to represent a dictionary as a form, i.e. while quoting and unquoting
+The curly brace notation (i.e. using `{` and `}` ) is useful for cleaning-up the source code, while the `dict` function is useful to represent a dictionary as a form, which simplifies quoting and unquoting dictionaries

 All dictionaries have type `'dict`, which corresponds to the previously mentioned `dict` function

 ## Dictionaries and qualified identifiers

-Dictionaries also have a special relationship with qualified identifiers.
+Dictionaries have a special relationship with qualified identifiers.
 If a dictionary contains a key that is an unqualified, single-quoted symbol, then it can be accessed by evaluating the corresponding identifier, *qualified* with the dictionary name.
 If no such key exists in the dictionary, an error will be raised

 Such unqualified, single-quoted symbol keys are also called *fields*